Kola Tubosun: Linguistics, lexicography, and language advocacy

 Tubosun is known for his work in linguistics, technology, and language advocacy.
 He has written extensively on the need to empower Nigerian languages, and Nigerian English, to function effectively in education, technology, governance, and literature.
 He has also engaged in projects in furtherance of these objectives.

 In 2012, he led a successful campaign to have Twitter include Yoruba in the list of languages into which the platform was being translated.

 In March 2015, he founded the "Yorùbá Names Project" at YorubaName.com as an effort to document all names in Yoruba in an accessible multimedia format.
-The project also released a free Yorùbá Keyboard software for Mac and Windows to allow its users type in Yorùbá language and Igbo on the internet.
+The project also released a free Yorùbá Keyboard software for Mac and Windows to allow its users to type in Yorùbá language and Igbo on the internet.

 Tubosun's team at Google Nigeria was behind the Nigerian English voice/accent on Google platforms.
 The voice was launched in July 2019.
 His collaboration at Google was helpful in getting Nigerian language diacritics into GBoard, and also correcting the mistranslation of the Esu, the Yoruba trickster god, on Google Translate.
 He has also worked with Google Arts & Culture on some of its exhibits in Nigeria and Kenya.

-He has also worked as a consultant for Oxford English Dictionary since 2018 on Nigerian English and Yoruba entries.
+He has also worked as a consultant for Oxford English Dictionary (OED) since 2018 on Nigerian English and Yoruba entries.
 Some new words from Nigerian English were added to the OED in December 2019.

-In 2017, he collaborated with OrishaImage to create Yorùbá Melody, a multilingual 90 minutes free Yorùbá language "audio phrasebook for Olórìṣà and cultural tourists."
+In 2017, he collaborated with OrishaImage to create Yorùbá Melody, a multilingual 90 minutes free Yorùbá language "audio phrasebook for Olórìṣà and cultural tourists".
 The audio phrasebook was released in English, Spanish, and Portuguese.
 In August 2019, a fourth language was added: German.

 He also worked with BBC Academy to help localize the Journalistic Style Guide of the BBC into Igbo, Yoruba, and Nigerian Pidgin, ahead of its maiden broadcast in those Nigerian languages.

-In honour of UNESCO's declaration of 2019 as the International Year of Indigenous Languages, Tubosun, through The YorubaName Project in collaboration with Rising Voices created @DigiAfricanLang, a twitter rotation curation account featuring scholars and professionals working in African language documentation and revitalization across the continent.
+In honour of UNESCO's declaration of 2019 as the International Year of Indigenous Languages, Tubosun, through The YorubaName Project in collaboration with Rising Voices created @DigiAfricanLang, a twitter rotation curation account featuring scholars and professionals working in African-language documentation and revitalization across the continent.